FTDS-assignment-bay/p2-final-project-predictix/README.md

 - Validation Accuracy: 94%
 - Test Accuracy: 89%

+This is the comparison of the performance of the model with other models:

 | Model          | Train Accuracy | Validation Accuracy | Test Accuracy |
 |----------------|----------------|---------------------|---------------|
 | Random Forest  | 92%            | 91%                 | 87%           |